nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Advanced Details

 ### Prefixes
-* prefixes should be entered in all lower case (e.g. n/NAME instead of N/NAME)
+* Prefixes should be entered in all lower case (e.g. n/Abdul instead of N/Abdul)
-* field after prefixes have leading and trailing whitespaces removed (e.g. `n/  Mary` is truncated to `n/Mary`)
+* Fields after prefixes have leading and trailing whitespaces removed (e.g. `n/  Mary` is truncated to `n/Mary`)

 ### NRIC
 * NRIC is case-insensitive